Activities and events

-This year’s NORDPAL course will be held in Jyväskylä, Finland, on 24–26 August, and the theme is “Approaching multilingualism”.
-The registration deadline is 30 June.
+The NORDPAL course for 2017 was held in Jyväskylä, Finland, on 24–26 August, and the theme was “Approaching multilingualism”.

 Course: Academic Writing Workshop

-On 13 and 14 June, we are organizing a two-day course for doctoral candidates at NTNU on writing and publishing articles in English.
-The course will be led by Associate Professor Nancy Lea Eik-Nes.
-Registration through NTNU's Learning portal.
+On 13 and 14 June, SEKOM was organizing a two-day course for doctoral candidates at NTNU on writing and publishing articles in English.
+The course was led by Associate Professor Nancy Lea Eik-Nes.

 Keynote: The Communicative Basis of Professional Expertise